whtcorpsinc/milevadb-prod/cmd/benchdb/README.md

  The output shows the execution time.

-#### `block`
+#### `causet`

-The name of the block, so we can create many blocks for different tests without the need to clean up.
+The name of the causet, so we can create many blocks for different tests without the need to clean up.
 Default is `bench_db`.

 #### `blob`